Do you want to learn how to display full size images in WordPress?

 WordPress automatically shrinks large images so your site loads faster and runs more smoothly.
 However, sometimes you may need to show large images at their full size.

-In this tutorial, we’ll share four different ways to display full-size images on your WordPress site.
+In this tutorial, we’ll show you how to display full size images on a WordPress site.

 Why is WordPress Scaling Large Images?

 If you upload a very large image, then WordPress will resize that image automatically.
 For example, if you upload an image that’s 5000px by 7000px, then WordPress will resize that image to 2560px and then scale the width to match the original dimensions.

 Visitors will see this scaled-down version of the original large image.
 This can boost WordPress speed and performance, which means a much better experience for your visitors and customers.

 However, sometimes you may need to show full size images.
 For example, if you’re a photographer or artist who sells digital downloads on WordPress, then you may want to display larger images on your website.